 - Can we add one or more collaborators to implement the project?

-Yes, we encourage teams to propose a project rather than an individual.
+Yes, we encourage teams rather than an individual.
 Please ensure that your team has the right expertise and experience to carry out the work proposed.

 - Can one apply even when they have a degree in physics with meteorology ?

-Yes, you do not need an astronomy background to apply but the project must use some aspect of astronomy or other basic science to drive sustainable development.
+Yes, you do not need an astronomy background to apply but the project must use some aspect of astronomy to drive sustainable development.